About Michael Rosas

 “Michael Rosas’ voice is as warm and ephemeral as molten campfire ashes carried through the wind…” –Nadia Noir, KROQ Los Angeles

 Acoustic solo artists like Bill Withers, Leonard Cohen and the balladeers of the late 1950s/early 60s folk revival scene of New York became Michael’s new obsession, stacked atop the edgier staples of his youth.
 “I was raised on punk, new-wave, early hip-hop and indie rock, so the folk stuff helped me see things in a completely different way.
-It showed me how great compelling a voice, guitar and a great song can be,” he says.
+It showed me how compelling a voice, guitar and a great song can be,” he says.
 “There was magic there.
 I knew I wanted my music to have that magical quality… somehow.”
-Michael didn’t connect with the rising rootsy folky Americana music scene of the 2010s or the singer/songwriter genre as a whole – he was after something else; something more personal and fitting for him… something louder, weirder, more compelling, more magical.
+Michael didn’t connect with the rising rootsy folky Americana music scene of the 2010s or the singer/songwriter genre as a whole – he was after something else; something more personal and fitting for him… something louder, weirder, more magical.
 Not knowing where it would lead, he swapped his trusted Telecaster for a pre-war Martin parlor acoustic and began performing at as many open mic nights, coffee house gigs and songwriter showcases he could find, testing out new material and building his confidence as a solo performer.
 “I was scared shitless, at first, not having a band, my friends, on stage with me… not having that wall of sound to hide behind.”
 Likely a survival mechanism, Michael tailored his approach to subdue his fears, “I used humor to get me through those early shows.
-I told jokes, played silly cover songs and did ridiculous things like smashing an acoustic guitar against a wood floor at the end of a very mellow coffee house set… stupid.”
+I told jokes, played silly covers and did ridiculous things like smashing an acoustic guitar at the end of a very mellow coffee house set… stupid.”
 Joking and smashing aside, what Michael didn’t realize at the time was that he was finding a new, powerful, voice as a performer.
 He had taken another leap forward and had found his new musical trajectory.

 “Recently, Michael Rosas self released a solo four-song EP, which introduced me to what is becoming one of my most loved songs of late, My Lover Keeps Me Warm.” –Chris Muckley, KCRW Los Angeles